 diet pills or medicines to help remedy asthma, colds or allergies.

-You might be more prone to have hypoglycemia (low blood glucose) if you are taking other drugs that lower blood sugar, for example:
+You could be more likely to have hypoglycemia (low blood glucose levels) if you are taking other drugs that lower blood glucose, like:

 a blood thinner (warfarin, Coumadin);